Why nuclear weapons will be on Trump's agenda

 Here are the five most pressing nuclear arms challenges confronting Trump:

-Overseer of the world’s biggest nuclear arsenal, Putin has been modernising his nuclear forces and has rejected talks with Washington on replacing New START, the last US and Russia arms limitation pact, when it expires on February 5 2026.
+Overseer of the world’s biggest nuclear arsenal, Putin has been modernising his nuclear forces and has rejected talks with Washington on replacing New START, the last US-Russia arms limitation pact, when it expires on Feb 5, 2026.

 US officials say Putin remains within the limits set by the treaty despite his 2023 "suspension" of the pact that holds Russia and the United States to deploying 1,550 strategic nuclear warheads on 700 intercontinental ballistic missiles (ICBMs), submarines and bombers.